Jayesh-2981/Web-Development-Course/HTML/All Notes/Topicwise Notes/2 Basic HTML Tags/3_Paragraph_Tag.md

 - It's advisable to use the `<p>` tag for textual content and not for layout control.
 For layout purposes, consider using HTML5 semantic tags like `<section>`, `<article>`, or CSS techniques.

 - [Video Sample](./assets/paragraph.mp4)

+## Conclusion

+The `<p>` tag is essential for structuring text into distinct paragraphs in HTML documents.
+It enhances readability by providing clear visual separation between sections of content.
+By utilizing attributes for styling and adhering to best practices, developers can effectively use the `<p>` tag to create well-organized and visually appealing web pages.